everweij/typescript-result/readme.md

 ### Performing operations on a result

 Having a result is one thing, but in many cases, you also want to do something with it.
-The library provides a set of methods to work with results.
+This library provides a set of methods that lets you interact with the instance of a result in various ways.

 #### Chaining operations